 Spanish Circle Facilitator

 The Spanish Circle program provides intermediate- and advanced-level Spanish language learners with opportunities to enhance their conversational skills in a social setting at the Central Library.
 Volunteers work as a team to plan and facilitate small group discussions on various topics.
 They enable participants to feel comfortable speaking Spanish by creating a fun and supportive learning environment.
 Ideal facilitators are native Spanish speakers or individuals who have completed at least two years of college-level Spanish.
+A six-month commitment is requested.

 Story Time Assistant

 Help children's librarians provide a fun and enjoyable environment for Story Time participants at Library branches.
 Assist with room set-up and clean-up, welcoming families, singing songs with children and crafts.
 Attendance at Story Time varies; volunteers must be comfortable interacting with young children in small and large groups.
-Volunteers must be available weekday mornings.
+Volunteers must be available weekday or Saturday mornings.
 A four-month commitment is requested.

 Talk Time Facilitator